 How are Tension Headaches Treated?

-The goal in treating tension headaches is to treat the symptoms as soon as they start.
-Then, to prevent future headaches by avoiding or changing the triggers.
+The goal of treating tension headaches at the pain clinic in Lakeland, Florida, is to treat the symptoms as soon as they start and then prevent future headaches by avoiding or changing the triggers.
 To discover your specific headache triggers, keep a headache diary.
 Every day, note the foods you eat, stressful events, weather changes, and physical activity.

 When a headache occurs, record the time it starts and stops in your diary.
 The diary helps identify specific headache triggers so that you can make lifestyle changes to help reduce the number of headaches.